-Araya Dive Resort has its roots on a small dive center called Bomba Divers, found at the end of the year 2014 by two passionate divers.
+Araya Dive Resort has its roots on a small dive center called Bomba Divers, found at the end of the year 2014 by two passionate divers near Bomba Village in the Togean islands.

-One of the owners is born and raised in the Togeans and he also became the first dive instructor from the islands.
+One of our owners is born and raised in the Togeans and he also became the first dive instructor from the islands.
+The 2nd owner left an office life behind in Europe and became a full time resort manager/dive instructor in this much more pleasant climate.
+Perfect mix, this way Araya can combine Indonesian hospitality with European accuracy.

 Araya Dive Resort opened the jungle houses at the year 2016, followed by the unique treehouses a few years later.